 Digital Servicing Navigation Redesign

-My responsibility throughout the project was working with product managers and engineers to design a better navigation system so that customers may better complete tasks such as paying off their balances, and viewing information including their most recent activity, payment history, as well as their rewards balance.
+My responsibility throughout the project was working with product managers and engineers to design a better navigation system so that customers may better complete tasks such as paying their balances and view information including their most recent activity, payment history and rewards balance.

 I presented new concepts to other designers in a series of critiques and presentations in order to apply different perspectives to the redesign.

 The redesign included a user interface change in which the tab system was designed to feel more like tabs.
-The redesign also improves access to activities such as payments, as well as other site pages including profile, settings, and rewards.
+The redesign also improves access to activities such as payments as well as other site pages including profile, settings and rewards.